Post-bailout Portugal shrugs off Greek contagion risks

 NO SYRIZA IN PORTUGAL

-Portuguese politics meanwhile remain dominated by the traditional parties of the center-left and center-right.
+Portuguese politics meanwhile remain dominated by the traditional parties of the centre-left and centre-right.

-Unlike Greece, where the crisis spawned Syriza, and neighboring Spain, where anti-austerity Podemos leads polls ahead of elections this year, Portugal has seen no radical party garner any considerable share of voting intentions.
+Unlike Greece, where the crisis spawned Syriza, and neighbouring Spain, where anti-austerity Podemos leads polls ahead of elections this year, Portugal has seen no radical party garner any considerable share of voting intentions.

 "Nobody is talking about Portugal," said Antonio Barroso, senior vice president at Teneo Intelligence in London, referring to any potential impact from Greece on Lisbon.